annie26751/DNN_final_project/README.md

 2. **Loss Function Modification**: Customizing the loss function to optimize performance during training.
 3. **Model Lightweighting**: Leveraging lightweight models such as MobileViT and Swin-Tiny, with additional optimizations for reduced model size.

 ## Results
 Through this project, we successfully implemented models to effectively segment vehicle damage areas.
 By applying various improvement techniques, we enhanced both the performance and efficiency of the models.
+Especially, ensemble method worked well.

 ---